 The course has historic commoners rights meaning you will, at times, find grazing livestock!

 Golf Course Review

-The course has 4 sets of tees allowing the course to play from 5375 yards to 6420 yards.
+Pennard Golf Club has 4 sets of tees allowing the course to play from 5375 yards to 6420 yards.
 What it may appear to lack in yardage by keen card and pencil players is made up for by the wild undulations and exposure to the ever-present wind.
-Flighting the ball is a crucial skillset especially on holes which require a forced carry, such as Holes 11, 12 and 13.
+Flighting the ball is a crucial skill set, especially on holes that require a forced carry, such as Holes 11, 12, and 13.